All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

 Stuff sack sewed to inside back hood seam of poncho, so as to be always available.

 Weight about 170 grams when made of 1.1 oz/sqyd (1.3 oz/sqyd after coating) silnylon.
 No difference between sides.
 Seal seams with silnet.
+Silicone waterproofing tends to wear off with usage.
+Not a problem with tarps, in my experience, but is problem with poncho, silnylon not good choice for poncho fabric.

 Critical dimension where hood connects to front body.
 Hood pieces sewn together with 3/8" seam in back, and 1/2" flat-felled seam in front.
 Rear seam removes .75", front seam removes about 1.5", or 2.25" total.
 Hood thus about 30.75" circumference.
 Hood opening should be about 1.2" less than this, or about 29.5".
 Reasoning is that 3/8" seam between hood and body will expand hood opening by about 3/8" diameter, and circumference of circle (which hood opening approximates) expands by ratio of pi (3.14) times increase in diameter, or about 1.2".
 Making hood opening smaller than calculations imply allows for errors: hood will be too large, so just trim excess seam allowance on back of hood.